 The game provides no towns or dungeons to explore or other characters to interact with.
 The manual explains that other people consider the land cursed, and it also implies that a previous civilization lived there (which would explain the Benevolent Architecture).

 Wander has only a bow-and-arrow set and the magic sword in his inventory.
-No other items exist in an initial playthrough, and he cannot upgrade his current ones (except for replay value in a New Game Plus).
-The player finishes the game in essentially the same state as when he started it.
+No other items exist in an initial playthrough, and he cannot upgrade his current ones (except for replay value in a New Game+).
+The player finishes the game in almost the same state as when he started it.

 Shadow of the Colossus contains examples of the following tropes: